Ecommerce Website Design

 - Search and Auto-Complete.
 Give users the flexibility of searching for products that they are interested in.
 If the search bar suggests results, that will help you sell more by sending traffic to those specific products or categories rather than displaying a general search results page.

 - Sorting, Filtering, and Viewing All.
 Allow your customers to customize their ecommerce experience.
 Give them the ability to arrange your category pages as they please; to sort using various criteria like prices, popularity, a-z, etc. Also provide filters where necessary.
-Many customers do not enjoy clicking through pages of products and having a “View All” option is a good idea.
+Many customers do not enjoy clicking through pages of products and so having a “View All” option is a good idea.

 - Quick Preview.
 For fear of having to wait for another page to load, many customers may not want to click through to view your product pages.
 Instead, using a quick preview on category pages will provide them with the information they need to decide if they want the product without having to click through to the product page.
 Just like having secondary calls-to-action, a quick preview option gives users a secondary choice when browsing your website.